cpreid2/BlobMaker/README.md

 You reminded me
 it was okay
 to be fluid,
-and to explore without judgment
+and to explore without judgment.

 You saved me.
 ***